laurentbarraud/Recipe-Writer/README.md

 - 🥕 Search by ingredients (up to 3 different)
 - ⭐ Rate each recipe from 1 to 3 stars
 - ⚖️ Automatic adjustment of ingredient quantities according to the number of servings
+- 📖 Add your own recipes with your own illustration and instructions
+- 🧩 Add your own custom ingredients
 - 🧊 Ingredient inventory sorted by type in different tabs
 - 🍯 Jar icon indicates whether all ingredients are available for the currently displayed recipe
 - 📅 Weekly meal planner with drag and drop to assign meals to a day
 - ➖ When a planned meal has been cooked, a button allows you to deduct the used ingredient quantities from the inventory
+- 🌍 Fully localized application: available in English and French

 ### How to Run

 - Clone the repository